 Kumbalgarh Fort is located on the western range of Aravalli hills, in the Rajsamand district.
 Build by Rana Kumbha in the 15th century.
-38 km of continuous wall is ranked to be second most longest wall in the world.
+38 km of the continuous wall is ranked to be the second-longest wall in the world.
 You would come to know the mighty spirit of Rajputs who is considered as the warrior clan.
 It is now considered a World Heritage site by UNESCO.
-Site of the fort and entire Kumbalgarh is magical during rainy season as you can only see green landscape spread through and the fort looks majestic.
-Timings are 9 am to 6 pm everyday.
+The site of the fort and entire Kumbalgarh is magical during the rainy season as you can only see green landscape spread through and the fort looks majestic.
+Timings are 9 am to 6 pm every day.
 Wall is what catches your eye from far away even before you enter the fort.
 It is India’s own greatest wall.
-All along the formidable walls are the tapered openings that allowed the archers to target the enemies and shielding themselves from enemies counter attacking.
-Places to see inside the fort are birth place of Maharana Pratap, kumbha palace and Badal Mahal.
+All along the formidable walls are the tapered openings that allowed the archers to target the enemies and shield themselves from enemies counter-attacking.
+Places to see inside the fort are the birthplace of Maharana Pratap, Kumbha palace and Badal Mahal.
 It also encompasses Mahadev Temple with its huge round dome and ceiling with 24 pillars.
-Badal Mahal aptly known as Palace of clouds has steep climb uphill.
-Jalia ka Malia near Pagda pole which is the birth place of Maharana Pratap and Nimbu pole are worth visiting place.
+Badal Mahal aptly known as the Palace of clouds has a steep climb uphill.
+Jalia ka Malia near Pagoda pole which is the birthplace of Maharana Pratap and Nimbu pole are worth visiting the place.

-Things to keep in mind while visiting fort:
+Things to keep in mind while visiting the fort:

 - Carry your sunglasses